Alessio789/Car-Pooling/README.md

 ## Development

-The project will be developed as a Web Application through the Java programming language, with the use of the Maven and Spring frameworks and JPA for accessing the database (the database engine used will be derby).
-The graphical interface will be created with HTML 5, CSS 3 and the Bootstrap 4 framework.
+The project will be developed as a Web Application through the Java programming language, with the use of Spring framework and JPA for accessing the database (the database engine used will be derby).
+The graphical interface will be created with HTML 5, CSS 3 and Bootstrap 4 framework.